v0id-strike/v0id-strike.github.io/src/posts/2) Linux/1-Introduction.md

 ---
 ## CLI

 It is crucial to learn how to use the Linux shell, as there are many servers based on Linux.
 These are often used because Linux is less error-prone as opposed to Windows servers.
 For example, web servers are often based on Linux.
-Knowing how to use the operating system to control it effectively requires understanding and mastering Linux’s essential part, the `Shell`.
+Knowing how to use the operating system to control it effectively requires understanding and mastering Linux's essential part, the `Shell`.
 When we first switched from Windows to Linux, does it look something like this:

 ![Terminal](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fstatic.packt-cdn.com%2Fproducts%2F9781788995597%2Fgraphics%2F8bbeb109-b258-49ae-954a-c16e03c5cd55.png&f=1&nofb=1&ipt=059644b870a4499d4d3b9a4c682df7aa3d79586c13bf44969f0a1f73340e3bf9)